haoyuwu02/haoyuwu02.github.io/_pages/about.md

 ## Working Paper

 I'm working on a paper about voting problem incorprating dynamic game.
-The working manuscript is [here](https://haoyuwu02.github.io/files/dynamicvoting.pdf).
+See detail in the "Projects" pages.

 ## Graduate Coursework